Water Filtration System Installation: Types, Costs & Choosing the Right System

 • Better long-term value despite higher upfront costs

-• Increases home value
+• May increase home value

 Pincher's Pro Tip

 Similar to how water heater expansion tanks protect your plumbing system, whole house filters provide system-wide protection.
+If you have hard water concerns specifically, check out our guide on hard water treatment options.

 When to Choose Point of Use Systems

-Point of use filtration targets specific outlets—typically your kitchen faucet for drinking and cooking water.
+Point of use filtration targets specific outlets, typically your kitchen faucet for drinking and cooking water.
 This focused approach makes sense when:

 • You're renting or living in an apartment